Takashiidobe/notes/src/books/game-programming-patterns/spatial-partition.md

 }
 ```

-If we move but don\'t cross a cell boundary, we return there.
+If we move but don't cross a cell boundary, we return there.
 Otherwise,
 we unlink the node from its current location and then add it back to the
 grid at its new cell.

-### At arm\'s length
+### At arm's length

 This works, but only for units with a melee range.
 What happens for
 ranged units?

-Let\'s handle ranged units like so:
+Let's handle ranged units like so:

 ```cpp
 if (distance(unit, other) < ATTACK_DISTANCE) {